ROCm-DS/hipDF/README.md

 > [!CAUTION]
 > This release is an *early-access* software technology preview.
 Running production workloads is *not* recommended.
 ***
+> [!NOTE]
-**NOTE:** This README is derived from the original RAPIDSAI project's README.
+> This README is derived from the original RAPIDSAI project's README.
 More care is necessary to remove/modify parts that are only applicable to the original version.

-**NOTE:** In source code, hipMM uses the `cudf` namespace/naming conventions like the original cuDF project (which it is derived from).
+> [!NOTE]
+> This ROCm&trade; port is derived work based on the NVIDIA RAPIDS&reg; cuDF project.
+It aims to follow the latter's directory structure and API naming as closely as possible to minimize porting friction for users that are interested in using both projects.

 ## Resources